 The Personnel line item includes USFWS In-Kind support.
-Fee Acquisition w/o Pilt includes leverage from an LWCF fee acquisition grant.
-See the Federal Funds tab for documentation.
+Fee Acquisition w/o PILT includes leverage from a NAWCA fee acquisition grant.
 The leverage offered on the DSS line reflects one-half of the Conservancy's federally approved indirect rate.
 These funds are privately raised.